 Creating a routine like the one displayed above may seem challenging if you feel like you are already struggling to fit daily life into 24 hours.
 However, by reorganising your routine so your energy is applied effectively, you can dramatically increase productivity and performance, while simultaneously improving your wellbeing.

 It takes commitment and willpower to wake up when that alarm clock rings.
 Just like any training, exercising your will increases mental strength.
 Find a strong emotional trigger that you can use as the fuel for your change and allow your body to motivate your mind.
 Soon it is just like brushing your teeth.

-Once you begin a daily practice that includes elements like a daily stretch routine (a stretch guide is included in Your Resilience Journey) the fact that you might miss your stretch can be enough motivation to get started.
+Once you begin a daily practice that includes elements like a daily stretch routine the fact that you might miss your stretch can be enough motivation to get started.
 Healthy diet and plenty of exercise will become motivators in their own right.

 Resilience is not about superhuman displays of grit.
 It is about the little things: the behaviours, skills, practices and habits that form the foundation of a life you can be proud of.